samrin5130/Horizon-Haven-Realty-RAG/README.md

 # Horizon Haven Realty Knowledge Assistant

 A Retrieval-Augmented Generation (RAG) powered knowledge base assistant for Horizon Haven Realty built with Streamlit, LangChain, and Chroma vector database.
+For this project, a knowledge base was created for a dummy real estate company, Horizon Haven Realty, using ChatGPT.

 ## Features